Published on 13 May 2019 | Updated on 11 December 2020

 I have been using Photoshop for many years, starting from 6.0, through Creative Suite versions, to the current Adobe Creative Cloud release.
 The announcement of the Adobe’s new subscription-based software and discontinuation of the CD versions was a big surprise to everybody.

-At first, I thought that since I used one of the Creative Suite versions it would be enough for me and I would not spend any extra money on subscriptions.
+At first, I thought that since I used one of the Creative Suite versions it would be enough for me and I would not spend extra money on cloud subscriptions.
 But the option to work with the latest version of such great software was tempting.
 And when I finally downloaded Creative Cloud Installer (download link) and tried the new Photoshop “in the cloud”, I never wanted to go back to the previous version.

 Why is Adobe Creative Cloud worth its price?